martipartydev/Cs2-ReservedSlots/README.md

 # Important
 This script is outdated(buggy) for some works for some doesn't .
-I implemented this in this [Script](https://github.com/justMemou/cs2-admin)
+I implemented better version in this [Script](https://github.com/justMemou/cs2-admin)

 # Cs2-ReservedSlots